kidthales/symfony-docker-discord-message-eraser-bot/docs/options.md

 You can customize the docker build process using these environment variables.

-> [!NOTE]
-> All Symfony-specific environment variables are used only if no `composer.json` file is found in the project directory.

-## Selecting a Specific Symfony Version

-Use the `SYMFONY_VERSION` environment variable to select a specific Symfony version.

-For instance, use the following command to install Symfony 6.4:

-On Linux:

-    SYMFONY_VERSION=6.4.* docker compose up -d --wait On Windows:

-    set SYMFONY_VERSION=6.4.* && docker compose up -d --wait&set SYMFONY_VERSION=

-## Installing Development Versions of Symfony

-To install a non-stable version of Symfony, use the `STABILITY` environment variable during the build.
-The value must be [a valid Composer stability option](https://getcomposer.org/doc/04-schema.md#minimum-stability).

-For instance, use the following command to use the development branch of Symfony:

-On Linux:

-    STABILITY=dev docker compose up -d --wait

-On Windows:

-    set STABILITY=dev && docker compose up -d --wait&set STABILITY=

 ## Using custom HTTP ports

 Use the environment variables `HTTP_PORT`, `HTTPS_PORT` and/or `HTTP3_PORT` to adjust the ports to your needs, e.g.